 On April 12, 2000, we consummated our initial public offering of 4,000,000 shares of Common Stock, for which trading on the Nasdaq National Market commenced on April 7, 2000, pursuant to the Registration Statement on Form S-1, file number 333-95689, which was declared effective by the Securities and Exchange Commission on April 6, 2000.
-The aggregate price of the offering shares was \$32.0 million and our net proceeds after underwriters' commissions and expenses were approximately \$28.3 million.
 The managing underwriters of the offering were Chase Securities Inc., Thomas Weisel Partners LLC and PaineWebber Incorporated.
-We have invested the proceeds in cash and cash equivalents.
+The offering did not terminate until after the sale of all securities registered.
+The aggregate price of the offering shares was \$32.0 million and our net proceeds were approximately \$28.1 million after underwriters' discounts and commissions of approximately \$2.2 million and other expenses of approximately \$1.7 million.
+None of the proceeds from the offering were paid by us, directly or indirectly, to any of our directors or officers or any of their associates, or to any persons owning ten percent or more of our outstanding stock or to any of our affiliates.
+We have invested the net proceeds in cash and cash equivalents pending their use for other purposes.